ncatlab/nlab-content/pages/17343.md

 By prop. \ref{TopologicallyEnrichedCopresheavesHaveAllLimitsAndColimits} the category has all limits and colimits, hence it remains to check the model structure

-But via the enriched Yoneda lemma, prop. \ref{TopologicallyEnrichedYonedaLemma}, proving that reduces objectwise to the proof of theorem \ref{TopQuillenModelStructure}, theorem \ref{ClassicalModelStructureOnCompactlyGeneratedTopologicalSpaces}:
+But via the enriched Yoneda lemma (prop. \ref{TopologicallyEnrichedYonedaLemma}) it follows that proving the model structure reduces objectwise to the proof of theorem \ref{TopQuillenModelStructure}, theorem \ref{ClassicalModelStructureOnCompactlyGeneratedTopologicalSpaces}.
 In particular, the technical lemmas \ref{CompactSubsetsAreSmallInCellComplexes}, \ref{JTopRelativeCellComplexesAreWeakHomotopyEquivalences} and \ref{AcyclicSerreFibrationsAreTheJTopFibrations} generalize immediately to the present situation, with the evident small change of wording:

-For instance the fact that a morphism of topologically enriched functors $\eta \colon F \to G$ that has the right lifting property against the elements of $I_{Top}^{\mathcal{C}}$ is a projective weak equivalence, follows by noticing that the [[enriched Yoneda lemma]] prop. \ref{TopologicallyEnrichedYonedaLemma} gives a [[natural bijection]] of commuting diagrams (and their fillers) of the form
+For instance, the fact that a morphism of topologically enriched functors $\eta \colon F \to G$ that has the right lifting property against the elements of $I_{Top}^{\mathcal{C}}$ is a projective weak equivalence, follows by noticing that the [[enriched Yoneda lemma]] prop. \ref{TopologicallyEnrichedYonedaLemma} gives a [[natural bijection]] of commuting diagrams (and their fillers) of the form

 $$
   \left(